The Tanaduk Clinic of Tibetan Medicine

 Upon requesting an appointment we ask that you please send a brief medical history, age, weight, height, and diet history.
 Please make a list of foods and liquids consumed and the times you consumed those foods during the day; do this for five days.
 List medications and supplements taken and, if possible, blood pressure, stool regularity, sleep patterns and any information you feel important to include.

-If you cannot make a physical appointment to the clinic then we also request 4 photos of your tongue - one top rear, one top front, one of each side of the tongue and one full body photo.
-After reviewing the above information a healing protocol will then be designed for you by the physician and sent.
+If you cannot make a physical appointment then we request 4 photos of your tongue - one top rear, one top front, one of each side of the tongue and one full body photo.

-You can contact the Tanaduk clinic office to request an appointment for a consultation with our physician.
-Call: 1-360-376-8272 or .
+You can contact the Tanaduk center office to request an appointment for a consultation.
+SENDING AN EMAIL.

-How to prepare yourself for a visit to a Tibetan Medical Clinic
+How to prepare yourself for a visit to a Tibetan Health Center

-Tibetan medical treatment requires the patient to participate, to take responsibility for their life force and make the necessary diet and behavior modifications needed.
+Tibetan health treatment requires the person to participate, to take responsibility for their life force and make the necessary diet and behavior modifications needed.
 Not wanting to take such responsibilities for one's health may lead to further disappointment and misinterpretation of the Tibetan medical culture.

-To help patients to prepare themselves for a visit to a Tibetan clinic the following recommendations have been outlined.
+More and more people from different cultures world wide are seeking appointments with Tibetan trained health care professionals and Tibetan trained physicians.
+Consultations usually last 30 to 50 minutes.
+To help prepare for a visit to a Tibetan clinic the following recommendations have been outlined.

 GENERAL PREPARATIONS

-3. Be clear about your expectations and know that Tibetan holistic healing treats the root causes and the symptoms, and requires the patient to participate in their healing process.
+2. Be clear about your expectations and know that Tibetan holistic healing treats the root causes and the symptoms, and requires the person to participate in their healing process.
 It is a truly well thought out 'Three Phase System' of compassionate healing.

 PREPARATIONS ON THE DAY BEFORE YOUR CONSULTATION